pokt-network/docs/supported-blockchains.md

 ## Current RelayChains

-The following table shows the full list of supported, revenue-generating RelayChains.
+The following table shows the full list of supported, reward-generating RelayChains.
 This list should be identical to the [`SupportedBlockchains`](learn/protocol-parameters.md#supportedblockchains.md) parameter.

 | Name                         | Portal API Prefix    | RelayChainID |
 | ---------------------------- | -------------------- | ------------ |